oxid-academy/oxvm-samples/readme.md

 # OXID Academy: "personal.yml" templates for OXVM

 ## Purpose
-These files are provided as samples for usage with the `OXVM <https://github.com/OXID-eSales/oxvm_base>`_.
+These files are provided as samples for usage with the [OXVM](https://github.com/OXID-eSales/oxvm_base).
 Please refer to the training preparation manual in order to learn how to use these files.

 These files are ready-to-use samples and can be used within your OXVM without modification -- but we recommend to modify them, e.g.
 * change the name of the VM